ucsb-cs16/w20/backup_lab/lab08.md

 # Step 1: Getting Started

 1. Decide if you are working alone, or working in a pair.
+Pair programming is OPTIONAL for this lab.

-2. If you are working as a pair, choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.
+2. If you are working as a pair, remember to add your pair partner on gradescope.

-3. Go to github and create a git repo for this lab following the naming convention specified in previous labs.
+3. Go to github and create a git repo for this lab following the naming convention specified in previous labs (this step carries style points, see our feedback on previous labs to understand what we are looking for).
 If you are working with a partner only one of you needs to create the repo.

 4. If you are working with a partner and you are the one who created the github repo, add your partner as a collaborator on the repo